-Will A Will nominates your executor and, if necessary, a guardian for minor children.
+A Will nominates your executor and, if necessary, a guardian for minor children.
 A Will instructs the court on your desires regarding the distribution of your estate.
-However, with a Will, a California estate with a gross value in excess of $100,000 generally requires Probate, a costly and time consuming court process.
-Accordingly, most California estates over $100,000 are better served with a Living Trust.
-Please note that with your Living Trust you will always prepare a Pour-Over Will, which acts as a "backup" to your Living Trust and nominates guardians for minor children.
+However, with a Will, a California estate with a gross value in excess of $150,000 generally requires Probate, a costly and time-consuming process.
+Accordingly, most California estates over $150,000 are better served with a Living Trust.
+Please note that with your Living Trust you will always prepare a Pour-Over Will, which acts as a “backup” to your Living Trust and nominates guardians for minor children.

 Durable Powers of Attorney for Property Management